Bruno Caboclo: Partizan Belgrade (2023–2024)

 On November 7, 2023, Caboclo signed a contract with the Serbian team Partizan Belgrade.
 Over the 2023–24 season, Caboclo averaged 9.4 points and 4 rebounds on 63.7% shooting from the field in 27 EuroLeague games for Partizan.
 In June 2024, Caboclo left the club for private reasons without the club's approval in the midst of the Serbian League playoffs series.
 The club's president later said that despite that, Caboclo will stay with the team for the next season as well.
 The season was deemed to be unsuccessful for Partizan as they finished the season without lifting any trophy.

-Hapoel Shlomo Tel Aviv (2024–present)
+Hapoel Shlomo Tel Aviv (2024–2026)

 On August 30, 2024, Caboclo signed with Hapoel Tel Aviv B.C. of the Israeli Basketball Premier League.

+On October 9, 2025, it was announced that Caboclo would miss multiple months after undergoing surgery to repair a herniated disc in his back.

+Dubai Basketball (2026)

+On January 15, 2026, Caboclo left Hapoel and signed with Dubai Basketball of the ABA League and the EuroLeague.

+Return to Hapoel Tel Aviv (2026–present)

+On September 3, 2026, Caboclo returned to Hapoel Tel Aviv.